Thank you for your interest in volunteering at UChicago Medicine!

 • This opportunity is not available for B-1, B-2, H1-B, and H-4 visa holders.
 Applicants with permanent resident cards must provide a copy of their card to our office during the time of the interview.

-• Please note: The COVID-19 vaccine and the annual influenza vaccine (pending time of year) is required to become a volunteer at UChicago Medicine.
-Masking in patient care areas is currently required at the medical center.
-Volunteers will not be assigned or paired with any patients who are COVID-19 positive or being tested for COVID-19.

 • Please note: The COVID-19 vaccine and an annual flu vaccine is required to become a volunteer at UChicago Medicine.
-Masking in patient care areas is required at the medical center.
-Volunteers will not be assigned or paired with any patients who are COVID-19 positive or being tested for COVID-19.
+Masking in patient care areas is required to volunteer at the medical center.

+• Volunteers will not be assigned or paired with any patients who are COVID-19 positive or being tested for COVID-19.

 Volunteer Opportunities in Hyde Park